AdobeDocs/blueprints-learn.ko-KR/help/blueprints/audience-activation/known.md

 * Adobe Experience Platform
 * [!UICONTROL Real-time Customer Data Platform]
-* Audience Manager 사용자 기반 대상은 Facebook, LinkedIn 및 Google Customer Match에 대한 사용자 기반 활성화를 위해 활용할 수도 있습니다.
+* Audience Manager People Based destinations can also be leveraged for people based activation to Facebook, LinkedIn, and Google Customer Match.

 ## 아키텍처